-Guide to Watering your Worm Compost Bin: When, How Often, and How Much
+Guide to Watering Your Worm Compost Bin: When, How Often, and How Much (2024)

-Similar to over-feeding, there is tendency to over-water worm bins when getting started.
-This can lead to conditions that harm your red wigglers, or possibly cause them to perish.
+Similar to over-feeding, there is tendency to over-water worm farms when getting started.
+This can lead to conditions that harm your red wigglers or possibly cause them to perish.

 **If you are new to worm composting or looking for general guidelines on setting up, feeding, and caring for your worm bin, check out our Complete Guide to Starting a Worm Bin ***